 The hotel features 333 guestrooms and suites, elegantly designed with attention to every detail for the utmost comfort of leisure and business travellers alike.
 Non-smoking floors are also available.
 Facilities include 6 food & beverage outlets with the signature restaurants Orientica Seafood Restaurant & Bar and Chit Chat at the Café.
 State-of-the-art meeting and conference facilities, which can accommodate up to 1,250 people.
 The hotel also houses a world-class recreational centre with an open-air swimming pool (a swim-up bar), gym, spa and massage services are also available.

-Hotel Equatorial Ho Chi Minh City with its world-class facilities and services is the ideal choice for business and leisure travellers while visiting Vietnam’s most vibrant and exciting city.
+Equatorial Ho Chi Minh City with its world-class facilities and services is the ideal choice for business and leisure travellers when visiting Vietnam’s most vibrant and exciting city.

 Click here to check the exchange rate that corresponds to your local currency.

 All foreign nationals visiting Vietnam require a visa.
 Visa to enter the country is obtainable at Vietnamese embassies, consulates or a travel agent.
 The visa takes around five working days to process and once issued, you must enter the country within 90 days.

 Tourist visas are available on a single or multiple entry basis and business visas can be applied for through a Vietnamese sponsoring agency, valid for up to six months and allowing multiple entries If the visa is issued as a loose piece of paper make photocopies and keep these separate from your passport.

 Dressing in Vietnam is casual but modest dressing is recommended.
 Dress even more respectably when visiting temples and churches ensuring that shoulders and legs are covered.

 There are reasonably good medical services in Ho Chi Minh City but away from the major cities, medical services may not be of expected standards.
 Discuss with your doctor on health requirements prior to your trip.